Acupuncture Arthritis Treatment

 What is chiropractic acupuncture?

+You can learn more about Acupuncture and Arthritis, and the benefits of receiving Acupuncture therapy if you suffer from Arthritis.
 The American Board of Chiropractic Acupuncture defines chiropractic acupuncture as “the art, science and philosophy of treating disease and injury by stimulating specific energy modulating points on the skin and is an approved specialty within the chiropractic profession.”

 Chiropractic acupuncture involves the strategic placement of needles or other stimulator at specific points that can correct the misguided flow of qi (chee) in the body.
 Other acceptable methods of stimulation can be obtained through the use of electrical stimulation, pressure, heat or light.
 You and your NYC chiropractor can discuss your need for acupuncture and the specific details of how acupuncture will potentially reduce your pain and the other benefits you could experience when your arthritis is treated with acupuncture.